nicolauria/web-homework/README.md

 Refreshing the homepage (localhost:8000) works just fine however refreshing the page on any of the other routes results in an error.
 I believe this is due to using react-router-dom in conjunction with Apollo provider.
 I am still working on this bug.
 The application does however function correctly when the links are clicked and used as expected.

+## Run the app

+After adding the .env file to 'webserver/backend' cd into 'webserver/backend' and run 'npm install'.
+Then cd into 'webserver/frontend' and run 'npm install'.
+To start the app cd into 'webserver/backend' and run 'node bin/app'.